Updated on August 30th, 2021

 If your student is trying to figure out how to pay for college tuition and other educational expenses, scholarships can make it easier.
-If you and your student want to learn more about how scholarships can help them graduate debt-free and how to find amazing scholarship opportunities, http://thescholarshipsystem.com/freewebinar to reserve your spot today.!
-Take a trip over to
+If you and your student want to learn more about how scholarships can help them graduate debt-free and how to find amazing scholarship opportunities, sign up for our free college scholarship webinar!
+Take a trip over to http://thescholarshipsystem.com/freewebinar to reserve your spot today.

 What is a Gap Year?

 A gap year is a break from the academic world where the student plans to continue their education after the year is over.

 The actual gap year definition is any approximately year-long period where a student takes a break from their educational pursuits.
 The most classic example is waiting an academic year after graduating from high school to attend college.
 However, that timing isn’t strictly required.

 Most students take a gap year after high school (if they take one at all).
 However, students can also take a gap year after college.
 Taking a gap year between finishing a bachelor’s degree and starting in a post-grad program isn’t uncommon.
 Additionally, pausing between academic years – such as between their sophomore and junior years in college – still falls in this category.